Manufacturing Impact in Indiana's Skilled Trades

 Grant Overview

-Target Outcomes for Indiana's Advanced Manufacturing Workforce
+Indiana's Unique Position for Advanced Manufacturing Workforce Development Grants

 Eligible Regions